OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		87. OL - Present at AMS, Matteo?
 		88. MDA – Yes.
 		89. BB – There is an organisation called Join Up that focuses on OSS projects, so could put something out once we have strategy and governance etc and have the material ready on our website.
-		90. A-OWIS-SC-2016-30: JT - Let's put targeted communications on the agenda for the next SC meeting.
-OWIS-A
+		90. ACT-OWIS-SC-2016-30: JT - Let's put targeted communications on the agenda for the next SC meeting.
+OWIS-ACT
 		91. RGir – Ok, I'll have the draft slide deck (see action above) ready for a June SC.
 If we plan to approach DWD we could have a couple of slides that show how we think AFD might fit.
 Same for Canada and MetPX.
 		92. MDA – What about the ET-WISC in Melbourne in May, should we have the slides for then?
 		93. JT – That's not much of an opportunity because they'll only hear 'OpenWIS Core'.